Yucca Mountain nuclear waste repository: Nevada routes

 Other options that were being considered included a rail route along the Mina corridor.
 This rail route would have originated at the Fort Churchill Siding rail line, near Wabuska.
 The proposed corridor would have proceeded southeast through Hawthorne, Blair Junction, Lida Junction and Oasis Valley.
 At Oasis Valley, the rail line would have turned north-northeast towards Yucca Mountain.
-Use of this rail corridor by DOE would have required permission from the Walker River Paiute Tribe in order to cross their land.
-As the first 54 mi of the proposed corridor was owned by the Department of Defense (DoD), additional permission from the DoD would have to have been granted.
+Use of this rail corridor by the DOE would have required permission from the Walker River Paiute Tribe in order to cross their land.
+As the first 54 mi of the proposed corridor was owned by the U.S. Department of Defense (DoD), additional permission from the DoD would have to be granted.

-The Nevada Center for Biological Diversity and the Nevada Attorney General both have expressed concern about the transportation routes, "through any number of sensitive habitats."
+The Nevada Center for Biological Diversity and the Nevada Attorney General have expressed concern about the transportation routes, "through any number of sensitive habitats."

 Impacts

 Since the early 1960s, the U.S. has safely conducted more than 3,000 shipments of spent nuclear fuel without any harmful release of radioactive material.
 This safety record is comparable to the worldwide experience where more than 70,000 metric tons of spent nuclear fuel have been transported since 1970 – an amount approximately equal to the total amount of spent nuclear fuel that would have been shipped to Yucca Mountain.